 Discover how to Transform Data into Knowledge with Python

 Statistics is a pillar of machine learning.
 You cannot develop a deep understanding and application of machine learning without it.

-Using clear explanations, standard Python libraries, and step-by-step tutorial lessons, you will discover what statistics is, the importance of statistical methods to machine learning, summary statistics, statistical hypothesis testing, nonparametric statistics, resampling methods, and much more.
+Using clear explanations, standard Python libraries, and step-by-step tutorial lessons, you will discover the importance of statistical methods to machine learning, summary stats, hypothesis testing, nonparametric stats, resampling methods, and much more.

 About the Ebook: